Curriculum as Manifesto

 - Foucault's Pendulum by Umberto Eco

 - "The Machine Stops" by E.M.
-Foster
+Forster

 - "Reflections on the Right Use of School Studies with a View to the Love of God" from Waiting for God by Simone Weil